mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 I make a beeline for my bike.
 Bottles placed, bike computer on and the pressure in my tires topped up.

-Almost _two hours_ to wait; my start time is 0750.
+Now almost _two hours_ to wait; my start is at 0750.

 ![](/assets/jpg/challenge-roth-swim-977x550.jpeg?v45)